-- Create opportunities for LMI households to become homeowners by assisting CHDOs in single family home development through technical assistance, trainings, and workshops. - Purchase large tracts of land utilizing non-entitlement funds to create communities of affordable single family homes and increase housing stock.
+- Create opportunities for LMI households to become homeowners by assisting CHDOs in single family home development through technical assistance, trainings, and workshops. - Foster single family home development and ownership through the Houston Community Land Trust (HCLT).
+HCD has partnered with HCLT for new single family home development where homebuyers below 80% AMI will be able to purchase homes at affordable prices.
+These homes will have long-term affordability and protect residents from being displaced through gentrification. - Purchase large tracts of land utilizing non-entitlement funds to create communities of affordable single family homes and increase housing stock.